 - Developing teaching, learning and assessment in education and training

 The course is offered over four terms, starting in September.
-It runs one evening a week, usually a Tuesday or Thursday.
+It runs one evening a week, usually a Tuesday or Thursday, from 6pm - 9pm.

 This course will help you develop your career in post compulsory education, including promotion to a more senior position such as course leader.

 You will need a Level 3 qualification in your subject area as the minimum entry requirement.
-Students should also have GCSE grade C in Maths and English, or equivalent, and have a clear Disclosing and Barring Service (DBS) check.
+Students should also have GCSE grade 4 or C or above in Maths and English, or equivalent, and have a clear Disclosing and Barring Service (DBS) check.

-Professional Graduate Certificate in Education (Lifelong Learning) and Certificate in Education
+Certificate in Education, Professional Graduate Certificate in Education and Postgraduate Certificate in Education

 Rebecca started her career in teaching and learning as an NVQ assessor, supporting adult students to achieve qualifications in English, maths and ICT.
 Although she enjoyed assessing, it was the small teaching aspect of the job that Rebecca got the most fulfilment from so she moved into a role that enabled her to do this full-time.
 For the last three years she has worked as a functional skills tutor for a local charity and says that completing her course at Bishop Burton College has helped widen her role by giving her the knowledge she needed to develop her courses.